 Texas Child Labor Law Poster

-The Texas Child Labor Law Poster is a child labor law poster by the Texas Workforce Commission.
+The Texas Child Labor Law Poster is a labor law posters poster by the Texas Workforce Commission.
 This poster is mandatory for some employers, including employers of minors.

 This poster describes the occupations that minors are prohibited from working as well as restrictions on the hours that minors can work and if a certificate of age is required for child actors or not.

 TX All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both Texas and Federal poster requirements by clicking here .

 Other Texas Labor Law Posters 4 PDFS

-There are an additional five optional and mandatory Texas labor law posters that may be relevant to your business.
+There are an additional thirteen optional and mandatory Texas labor law posters that may be relevant to your business.
 Be sure to also print all relevant state labor law posters, as well as all mandatory federal labor law posters.